-- 2 the waste shipment information to the WWIS before the TRU mixed waste shipment is - 3 transported.
-Once a TRU mixed waste shipment arrives, the Permittees verify the identity of - each container (or one container in a bound 7-pack) using the data already in the WWIS.
+The WWIS links the bar-coded identification numbers of all containers in a specific TRU mixed waste shipment to the waste assembly (for 7-packs, 4-packs, and 3-packs) and to the shipment identification number, which is also written on the EPA Hazardous Waste Manifest.
+Generators electronically transmit the waste shipment information to the WWIS before the TRU mixed waste shipment is transported.
+Once a TRU mixed waste shipment arrives, the Permittees verify the identity of each container (or one container in a bound 7-pack, 4-pack, or 3-pack) using the data already in the WWIS.